SlitSpectroscopyBuddies/ASSET/paper/paper.md

 # Usage Examples

-In these example, [`ASSET`](https://github.com/SlitSpectroscopyBuddies/ASSET) is applied to the target GSPC P 330 E (Program ID 1538) observed with the JWST NIRSpec and MIRI instruments.
-Being a G dwarfs reference star, the reference spectrum is available [@Bohlin:2014] and is used to demonstrate the capacities of the package to provide a good extraction.
-For each example, the reference spectrum is resampled to the resolution of the extracted spectra.

-## JWST/NIRSpec Fixed Slit

-These data were observed the 08/30/2022 with the S1600A1 Fixed Slit with the PRISM grating and CLEAR filter.
-It is composed of 5 dithers.
+For these examples, we use the G dwarfs reference star GSPC P 330 E, for which the reference spectrum is available [@Bohlin:2014].
+It was observed with the JWST instruments (Program ID 1538) .
+The NIRSpec's data were observed the 08/30/2022 with the S1600A1 Fixed Slit, with the PRISM grating, CLEAR filter, and a 5 dithers pattern.
+The MIRI's data were observed the 08/14/2022 with the MIRI LRS Slit, the P750L filter, and a 2 dithers pattern.
+For each example, we present [`ASSET`](https://github.com/SlitSpectroscopyBuddies/ASSET) extracted spectra in comparison to the reference spectrum, resampled to the same resolution, and to the JWST pipeline extractions.
+We also present the fitted chromatic PSF models for different wavelength.

-NIRSpec Fixed Slit data have the particularity that under 3.25$\mu$m the Full Width at Half Maximum (FWHM) of the PSF is smaller than the pixel width, thus chromatic PSF is "blured" by the pixel.
-Thus a chromatic PSF with a minimum width (corresponding to the `chromwmwPSF` particule) should be use.
-The \autoref{fig:NIRSpecSpectra} and \autoref{fig:NIRSpecPSFs} present the extracted spectrum and fitted PSF models for a gaussian PSF `chromwmwGaussianPSF`, a Moffat PSF `chromwmwMoffatPSF` and one order of the speckle expansion PSF `SeriesExpansionPSF`.
-The profile fitted by the `SeriesExpansionPSF` is more precise, however the slope of the spectra is affected by the fact that these PSF model does not account for the PSF blur, which is an ongoing work.
-The parametric PSF account for this blur and allow for a good extraction of the spectrum. [`ASSET` ](https://github.com/SlitSpectroscopyBuddies/ASSET) spectral extraction is also more robust to outliers compared to the JWST pipeline extactions.
+The \autoref{fig:NIRSpecSpectra} and \autoref{fig:NIRSpecPSFs} present the results for the NIRSpec Fixed Slit with `ParametricPSF` (chromatic Gaussian and Moffat with a minimum width) and a `NonParametricPSF` (with only 1 order).
+These data have the particularity that under 3.25$\mu$m the PSF is "blured" by the pixel, because it is larger than the PSF Full Width at Half Maximum.
+The `ParametricPSF` account for this blur, with the minimum width, and allow for a good extraction of the spectrum.
+The PSF profile fitted by the series expansion is more precise, however it does not yet account for the PSF blur which affect the slope of the spectra below 1 $\mu$m.
+The [`ASSET` ](https://github.com/SlitSpectroscopyBuddies/ASSET) spectral extraction is also more robust to outliers compared to the JWST pipeline extactions.

+The \autoref{fig:MIRISpectra} and \autoref{fig:MIRIPSFs} present the results for MIRI LRS Slit with `ParametricPSF` (chromatic Gaussian and Moffat) and a `NonParametricPSF` (with 1 and 2 orders).
+In these data, the target is very faint hence a very bright background for the largest wavelength is present due to a longer integration time.
+The PSF profile fitted by the  `NonParametricPSF`  are more precise, and the slop fits more accurately the reference spectrum above 5 $\mu$m.
+It is also more robust to the background brightness than the pipeline method, but it remains perfectible and there is an issue to be fixed below 5 $\mu$m.

 ![Comparison of the spectra extracted with the pipeline and ASSET for different PSF models \label{fig:NIRSpecSpectra} ](NIRSpec_P330E_spectral_comparison.png)

 ![Comparison of the shape of the auto-calibrated PSF for each ASSET extracted spectrea \label{fig:NIRSpecPSFs}](PSF_NIRSPEC_comparison.png)

-## JWST/MIRI Long Slit

-These data were observed the 08/14/2022 with the MIRI LRS Slit and the P750L filter.
-It is composed of 2 dithers.
-For the bandwidth covered with the MIRI LRS Slit, the target is very faint hence a very bright background for the largest wavelength is present due to a longer integration time.

-The \autoref{fig:MIRISpectra} and \autoref{fig:MIRIPSFs} present the extracted spectrum and fitted PSF models for a gaussian PSF `chromGaussianPSF`, a Moffat PSF `chromMoffatPSF`, and one and two orders of the speckle expansion PSF `SeriesExpansionPSF`.
-The profile fitted by the `SeriesExpansionPSF` is more precise, and the slop fits more accurately the reference spectrum around 5 $\mu$m. [`ASSET` ](https://github.com/SlitSpectroscopyBuddies/ASSET) is more robust to the background brightness than the pipeline method, but it remains perfectible.

 ![Comparison of the spectra extracted with the pipeline and ASSET for different PSF models \label{fig:MIRISpectra} ](MIRI_P330E_spectral_comparison.png)